GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ## Before you begin

 * This tutorial assumes that you already have a [Google Cloud account](https://console.cloud.google.com/freetrial).
-* That your `gcloud components` are updated to the latest version. <br/><br/>
+* Make sure your `gcloud components` are updated to the latest version. <br/><br/>

 ## Objectives

-* Deploy a Google Kubernetes Engine cluster that will run Config Connector, Config Sync operators and OPA Gatekeeper
+* Deploy a Google Kubernetes Engine cluster that will run Config Connector, Config Sync operator and OPA Gatekeeper
 * Use a source code repository to deploy GCP resources to multiple environments through Kubernetes manifest files
 * Enforce constraint policies on GCP resources using OPA Gatekeeper